mfisher911/oscar-noms/README.md

         --url https://en.wikipedia.org/wiki/93rd_Academy_Awards \
         2021-in.csv

-This creates a CSV file that is similar to the "in-list.csv" file that would have been produced by `prep-in.py` (so it can be directly fed to `convert.py`).
+This creates a CSV file that can be directly fed to `convert.py`.

-    prep-in.py --in in-raw.txt --out in-list.csv

-`in-raw.txt` is expected to be a file grouped by category with the following structure:

-    Best Picture
-    Call Me By Your Name
-    Darkest Hour
-    Dunkirk
-    ...

-    Lead Actress
-    Sally Hawkins, The Shape of Water
-    Frances McDormand, "Three Billboards Outside Ebbing, Missouri" ...

-    Original Song
-    "I Can't Let You Throw Yourself Away", Toy Story 4 "(I'm Gonna) Love Me Again", Rocketman

-Note that "Original Song" is a magic phrase so that the song title is included appropriately.

-The output file should work nicely for `convert.py`.

     convert.py --in in-list.csv --out out-list.csv